aemonk/rmrk2-examples/deconstruction-walkthrough.md

 base-8-CHNKBS.chunky_objectLeft
 ```

 28. But why is this?
-If we examine `mint-chunk-items.ts`, we learn that there are four sets because we are iterating through four Items:
+If we examine `mint-chunky-items.ts`, we learn that there are four sets because we are iterating through four Items:
 ```
 chunkyItems.forEach((item, index) => {
 ```